cran/CircMLE/README.md

 ## Version History
+- Version 0.2.2 2019/10/17
+  * Improved communication between *CircMLE* and R 'circular' objects, especially for improved plotting when using 'template = "geographics"'.

 - Version 0.2.1 2018/02/20
   * Added support for data vectors with the "geographics" template set when plotting the modeled results.
   * Added publication information